sot176/BCRBench/docs/models/vmramar.md

 ## 📌 Overview

-VMRAMaR is a deep learning architecture for breast cancer risk prediction that combines:
+VMRAMaR is a longitudinal breast cancer risk prediction model that combines:

-- **Patient-vise mammography encoding (e.g., CC / MLO of both breasts)**
+- Multi-view mammography encoding
+- Temporal sequence modeling using VMRNN
-- **Longitudinal temporal modeling via VMRNN**
+- Optional asymmetry-aware risk modeling
-- **Optional asymmetry analysis between left/right breasts**

-The model produces **multi-year risk predictions** using a cumulative probability framework, integrating both temporal progression and spatial asymmetry cues.
+Image features are extracted independently for each mammography view and aggregated across views using mean pooling.
+Sequential visit representations are processed using a VMRNN to capture temporal evolution across screening history.

+An optional asymmetry branch compares left and right breast feature maps using a Spatial Asymmetry Detector (SAD), followed by longitudinal aggregation using a Longitudinal Asymmetry Tracker (LAT).

+Temporal and asymmetry features are fused and passed to a cumulative probability prediction layer for multi-year breast cancer risk estimation.

 ---